brandonm1026/Class-24-Activity/docs/info.md

 -->

 ## How it works
+Takes in three inputs and outputs 2.
+It's a one bit full adder.

 Explain how your project works
+It adds binary inputs.
+It takes three inputs and outputs two.
+A Sum and a Carry.
 ## How to test

 Explain how to use your project
+ALUs and CPUs use One bit full adders to do math in binary.

 ## External hardware